 encourage them to use that with their inhaler also.
 It should

 - Encourage the casualty to breathe slowly and deeply.

 - Encourage the

-casualty to sit in a position that they find most comfortable,
+casualty to sit in a position that they find most comfortable.
+Do

-- A mild asthma attack should ease within three minutes but
+- A mild asthma attack should ease within a few minutes of

-If this is the first attack, or if the attack is severe and any
+If this is the first attack, the attack is severe, the inhaler

 Dial 999 (or 112) for an